State hub

 Have one of these property types?
 See what your South Carolina property would save.

-When Cost Segregation Typically Makes Sense in South Carolina
+When Cost Segregation Typically Makes Sense in South Carolina It typically makes sense when:

 • Purchase price above ~$350K (Charleston historic properties and beach STRs typically exceed this)